mehta-lab/waveorder/docs/napari-plugin-guide.md

 These settings are solely for reconstructing the acquired image / image volume.
 The *Phase Only* parameters are only needed for reconstructing phase.
 The user is also able to specify the use of a GPU for reconstruction (requires CuPy / CudaToolKit) if present, otherwise leave blank.

-Explanation of background correction methods: bg_options = ["None", "Measured", "Estimated", "Measured + Estimated"]
+Explanation of background correction methods:
-        tooltips = [
-            "No background correction.",
-            'Correct sample images with a background image acquired at an empty field of view, loaded from "Background Path".', "Estimate sample background by fitting a 2D surface to the sample images.
-Works well when structures are spatially distributed across the field of view and a clear background is unavailable.", 'Apply "Measured" background correction and then "Estimated" background correction.
-Use to remove residual background after the sample retardance is corrected with measured background.', ]

 * None: No background correction is performed.
 * Measured: Corrects sample images with a background image acquired at an empty field of view, loaded from "Background Path".
 * Estimated: Estimate the sample background by fitting a 2D surface to the sample images.
 Works well when structures are spatially distributed across the field of view and a clear background is unavailable.